lorenanicole/lorenanicole.github.io-src/content/pages/speaking.md

 Summary: Speaker Information
 Slug: speaker-info

 # I am passionate about speaking because I believe that each of us can leave more than we take.
-As a public speak I aim to raise awareness, motivate, and ultimately introduce you to something new.
+As a public speaker I aim to raise awareness, motivate, and ultimately introduce you to something new.

 ###_Who I am as a speaker._